Hiring a Car in Czechia: A Comprehensive Guide

 Great Czechia road trips to plan with a rental car

-- Prague to Karlovy Vary: a classic west-Bohemia drive for spa culture and scenic countryside.
+- Prague to Karlovy Vary: a classic west-Bohemia drive for spa architecture, forested scenery, and a relaxed change from the capital.

-- Prague to Český Krumlov: one of the best routes for castle towns and postcard scenery.
+- Prague to Český Krumlov: one of the best routes for castle towns, riverside views, and postcard-style historic streets.

-- Prague to Plzen: an easy regional trip combining architecture, food, and westward touring.
+- Prague to Plzen: an easy regional trip combining architecture, food, brewing heritage, and westward touring.

-- Brno and South Moravia: great for vineyard areas, historic towns, and gentler countryside roads.
+- Brno and South Moravia: ideal for vineyard areas, historic towns, castles, and gentler countryside roads.

-If you are planning a one-way trip or cross-border route into nearby countries, check one-way fees and allowed drop-off locations before booking.
+If you are planning a one-way trip or a cross-border route into Germany, Austria, Poland, or Slovakia, check permitted countries, one-way fees, insurance restrictions, and allowed drop-off locations before booking.

 Frequently asked questions about car hire in Czechia